What will you create with top photographers to guide and instruct you?

 Why Patagonia Is a Photographer’s Paradise

-National Geographic Photography Expert Krista Rossow shares advice on photographing in Patagonia, one of her favorite destinations in the world.
+National Geographic Photographer Krista Rossow shares advice on photographing in Patagonia, one of her favorite destinations in the world.

 Alison Wright: In Memoriam